Natural Supplements Power Arthritis Relief

 The facts about natural supplements

 Dietary supplements consist of both plant and animal-derived products.
+They’re not classified as or considered to be drugs.
 As its name suggests, a “dietary supplement” is a formulation intended to be consumed by mouth as an addition to regular food intake.

 Dietary supplements include vitamins, minerals, botanicals, amino acids, extracts or concentrates.
 Supplements are actually natural chemicals.
 Because of this, they have the potential to interact with prescription drugs you may be taking.
 It’s therefore important to always check with your doctor before starting on natural supplements.

 Because natural supplements aren’t regulated like drugs, you don’t have the same efficacy protection you would with drugs.
 This makes your choice of a dietary supplement manufacturer a very important consideration.